Charles-09282006/Tic-Tac-Toe-Futuristic-OOP-Two-Player-Web-Based-Game-/README.md

         - Live Server Web Extensions

 ## Installation Steps
+- Go to the "Releases" section and download the v1.0.0-beta ZIP File.
 - Create a folder and name it "tictactoe".
 - Copy all the files that you downloaded inside the folder and follow this structure:
     - tictactoe/